billg-splunk/spring-petclinic/readme.md

 (click around, generate errors, add visits, etc )

+Then you can visit the APM UI and examine the application components, traces, etc

-Hamburguer Menu > APM
+Hamburguer Menu >> APM >> Explore

-Main Screen, metrics
-APM Map

-Traces

 --------------------------------------------------
 ### Splunk Real User Monitoring (RUM)